-• For the election of three nominees in Class I of our board, the three nominees receiving the most "FOR" votes (among votes properly cast in person or by proxy) and in each case constituting a tally of at least a majority of that guorum, excluding broker nonvotes.
+For the election of four nominees in Class II of our board, the four nominees receiving the most "FOR" votes (among votes properly cast in person or by proxy) and in each case constituting a tally of at least a majority of that quorum, excluding broker nonvotes.

-- For each of the ratification of appointment of Grant Thornton and the adoption of the minutes of the 2013 annual meeting, "FOR" votes (among votes properly cast in person or by proxy) constituting in each case a tally of at least a majority of that quorum. - For the advisory vote on executive compensation, "FOR" votes (among votes properly cast in person or by proxy) and in each case constituting a tally of at a majority of that quorum, excluding broker nonvotes.
+• For each of the ratification of appointment of Grant Thornton and the adoption of the minutes of the 2014 annual meeting, "FOR" votes (among votes properly cast in person or by proxy) constituting in each case a tally of at least a majority of that quorum.